The Human Rights Economics project

 The Human Rights Economics website gathers research and publications undertaken within the project.
-The work is led by Caroline Dommen with financial support from the Friedrich-Ebert-Stiftung.
+The work is led by Caroline Dommen with support from the Friedrich-Ebert-Stiftung.

 About Caroline Dommen